'You had a choice: be with your loved one at the end, or go to the funeral'

-A widow whose wife died after contracting Covid in hospital said there were "vast differences" in infection control procedures between wards.
+A widow whose wife died after contracting Covid in hospital has described the "vast differences" in infection control procedures between wards and the harrowing decisions that loved ones had to make at the height of the pandemic.

 Jane Morrison told the UK Covid inquiry that her wife, Jacky, had been in hospital for 15 days to undergo investigations for jaundice when she first developed a fever, and tested positive for Covid.